 I’ll save the intimate details for less public settings and suffice to say that, as far as Mum was concerned, the difference between our two births was like chalk and cheese.

 Some of the features of her induction experience – which included sedatives, mis-information, abandonment and being at the mercy of the schedule of the local labour ward – are still issues today.
 Some of the interventions that she suffered (and yes, that is the word she would use) have been replaced by others.
 Not necessarily for the better.

 The crazy thing is that, once I started to read the research around induction for post-term for myself, I realised that there was very little evidence to support what had happened to her.
 Either then or now.
 By that time I had also become a midwife myself.
 And I had witnessed other women having similarly horrid experiences.
 It wasn’t OK, and I set out to do what I could about it.

 That’s where my passion comes from, and it won’t abate.
 Because more people need to learn that there’s more than one way of looking at this issue.
 The evidence for routine induction is, frankly, a house of cards, and so much of what women are being told is simply baseless.
 It was baseless when my mum was induced, and it remains baseless now.

 I have now taught this topic and debated the evidence and the issues with midwives, doctors, doulas, nurses, birth educators and others in many countries.
-I have written a book designed to inform.
+I have written two bestselling books about induction.
+Both are designed to help people get informed so they can make the decisins that are right for them.
 And I frequently talk about this topic in my online courses and at live events.

 If you share my passion, I would love to share more of what I know with you.
 The resources page below a good starting point.
 If you’re a midwife or birth worker, you might like to sign up to my email list for updates.
 And please feel free to click around my site, where you’ll find plenty more.